 Publications produced by, for or about Just Space.
 Please let us know of others if you find them: use the comment space at the end of this page.
 Pre-2012 material from Just Space is on a separate web site and remains available as an archive: justspace2010.wordpress.com

 Just Space responses/submissions to GLA are not listed here because they are not very formal ‘publications’.
-The documents relating to the new Plans and Strategies of 2017/8 can be found under the “Next London Plan” menu above, topic-by-topic and our response (and others) to the draft new London Plan are here.
+The documents relating to the new Plans and Strategies of 2017/8 can be found under the “Next London Plan” menu above, our response (and others’) to the draft new London Plan in March 2018 are here.

 September 2018 Social Impact Assessment in London Planning, edited by Barbara Lipietz, Tim Wickson, Ilinca Diaconescu and Richard Lee.
 A collaboration between Just Space and some of its member-groups and staff & students of the MSc Urban Development Planning at the UCL DPU.
 Free download of report DPU JS on SIA